 Solution 7 – Disable proxy

 If you want to protect your privacy online, using a proxy might be one of the simplest ways to do it.
-However, sometimes your proxy might interfere with certain Windows features, and that can cause error 0x8020000f while installing updates.
+However, sometimes your proxy might interfere with certain Windows features, and that can cause error 0x8020000f while.

 To fix this issue, users are recommending that you disable your proxy and check if that helps.
 To do that, just follow these simple steps: